Six Steps To Take When Filing An Insurance Claim

 1. Contact your insurance agent immediately.

 Before you touch anything, contact your insurance agent.
-He or she needs to see the the full picture of the damage in order to give you all the benefits to which you are entitled.
-Rest assured that most insurance companies employ quick-response teams that specialize in assessing damages and filing claims quickly.
+They need to see the full picture of the damage to advise you and to ensure you receive the benefits you’re entitled to.
+Many insurers use quick-response teams that specialize in assessing damage and starting claims quickly.

 2. Document all damages.